How to refinish cast iron and cast bronze fireplace surround

 G. J. Nikolas &Co.,Inc.

-Hello.
+A. Hello.
 Last year I stripped paint from and refinished a cast iron fireplace and grille with a bronze finish.
 After stripping the paint, I used a very fine 0000 steel wool [linked by editor to product info at Rockler] to clean residue (the bronze is fragile) and then used dentil picks to clean the nooks and crannies.
-A good metal polish (I used Maas metal polish [linked by editor to product info at Amazon] ) really cleaned the bronze and when polished it looked great.
+A good metal polish (I used Maas metal polish [paid link to product info at Amazon] ) really cleaned the bronze and when polished it looked great.
 Mine was made by Sharp & Sons in 1890.
 Like many I've seen with bronze accents, they are applied in "patches" and are circular in shape.
 I wouldn't try to do anything further than remove any rust or paint and let it's natural finish shine through.
 I used a clear spray-on sealer from Rustoleum.
 They make products specifically for grills, ovens, stoves, etc. that are heat resistant.
 It make take a few trips to find a store that carries what you need.
 Good luck.Aimee Hamby

 - Neosho, Missouri